docker run

 - a random 64 characters long string.NAME

-- combination of two random words, joined with an underscore.--name
+- combination of two random words, joined with an underscore.

 option.
 To run another container using the fhsinchy/hello-dock